joelspadin/xivplan/.github/ISSUE_TEMPLATE/feature_request.md

 You may discuss the following content:

 * ✅ All content from Shadowbringers and earlier
-* ✅ Patch 6.0-6.3 extreme trials
+* ✅ Patch 6.0-6.4 extreme trials
 * ✅ Aglaia and Euphrosyne
-* ✅ Asphodelos and Abyssos normal
+* ✅ Normal raids
-* ✅ Savage 1st-8th circles
+* ✅ Savage raids 1st-8th circles
 * ✅ All ultimates (if I do these at all, I don't do them blind)

 Please do not discuss the following content: